submariwastaken1time/club-dungeon/README.md

 If you are confused about what I mean, 'disambiguation.txt" might be a good place for you to reference.
 ## First step

 So, you've chosen to proceed.
-Great, the first step is to clone the tutorial branch of this repo, you can do this by typing 'git repo clone --branch tutorial <url of the repo>' (this will clone only the branch "tutorial" of my repo) into your command prompt at a location of your choosing after you have installed git of course, it will make a folder called 'club-dungeon' at your place and populate it with the source code and build system.
+Great, the first step is to clone the tutorial branch of this repo, you can do this by typing 'git repo clone --branch tutorial <url of the repo>' (this will clone only the branch "tutorial" of my repo) into your command prompt at a location of your choosing after you have installed git of course, it will make a folder called 'club-dungeon' at your place and populate it with the source code and build system. the folder called 'tutorial' should have everything you need to read

 ## These are the build instructions that come with the template that I am using:
 # How this works